 If you feel that the Local Offer/Information report or the School Offer is not being delivered or is not meeting your child's needs then we urge you to contact school in the first instance, speaking to either the SENDCo (Ria Blake).
+Concerns may then be escalated if necessary to the Chair of Governors (Andy Wright) or to the Board of Directors at Aspire Academy Trust.

 15. How is your School Offer and Information report reviewed?

-Our School Offer and Information Report is reviewed on an annual basis in consultation with staff, parents and hub counsellors.
+Our School Offer and Information Report is reviewed on an annual basis in consultation with staff, parents and governors of the school.